aryakgupta/erp-edu/odoo/doc/setup/install.rst

 The :ref:`configuration file <reference/cmdline/config>` can be found at :file:`/etc/odoo/openerp-server.conf`

-When the configuration file is edited, Odoo must be restarted using ``service``:
+When the configuration file is edited, ERP must be restarted using ``service``:

 .. code-block:: console